A Selection of Projects

 I created ChatGPT tools at Stockholm University to help teachers generate feedback-rich quizzes that support student self-regulated learning.

-One-page courses teachning topics the science of learning
+One-page courses teachning topics from the science of learning

 I’ve written a couple of Substack articles covering topics related to cognitive science and learning.